 Your tantalising tray of lasagna may be polished off someone’s plate in 5 minutes, but the cleaning up could take twice the time or even longer.
 The time spent scraping hardened cheese off the bottom of the plate makes cooking less of a joy than it really should be.
 Dishwashers remove tough stains with their internal high-pressured water jets — so all you need to do is to tip any leftover food from your plates into the bin.
 Other items such as wine glasses, beer glasses and baby bottles can also be cleaned thoroughly with the help of a dishwasher, as it’s able to reach all nooks and crannies.

 Let your dishwasher do the dirty work and get out of your kitchen fast to do things you enjoy doing.
 All you need to do is load it with your dirty dishes and cutleries, making your job easy and hassle-free.
-For house parties and family gatherings where more cutleries are used, a dishwasher can most definitely clean faster than hand-washing your dishes.
+For house parties and family gatherings where more cutleries are used, a dishwasher can most definitely clean faster than hand-washing.

 Wondering how much water hand-washing a full dishwasher load would take?
 You will be surprised at the answer — it actually uses around 40 litres of water.
 This means you would save up to 33.5 litres of water per rinse cycle as compared to washing your dishes under running water, which gives you enough water for one extra bath every week!